Elyse Knox

 Elyse Knox (born Elsie M. Kornbrath, December 14, 1917 – February 16, 2012) was an American actress, model, and fashion designer.
+She was the mother of actor Mark Harmon.

 Early life

 Knox was born in Hartford, Connecticut, the daughter of Austrian immigrants Hermine Sophie (née Muck) and Frederick Kornbrath.
 She had a brother, Fred.

 She attended Hartford Public High School, graduating in 1936, and studied at the Traphagen School of Fashion in Manhattan, New York.

 Career

-Knox performed mainly in minor or secondary roles until 1942, when she had a leading role with Lon Chaney Jr. in The Mummy's Tomb, one of the series of Mummy horror films made by Universal Studios.
+She was signed to a movie contract (as Elsie M. Kornbrath) by 20th Century-Fox in November 1939, and played incidental roles for one year.
+Fox dropped her option and she was signed by comedy producer Hal Roach, who featured her in four films.
+After two minor features (a Roy Rogers western and an RKO comedy), she found a home at Universal, appearing in 11 films as a featured ingenue.
+She had a leading role with Lon Chaney Jr. in The Mummy's Tomb, one of the series of Mummy horror films made by Universal Studios.
+That year she was also in the Abbott and Costello comedy Hit The Ice (1942).
 She appeared as herself in the Universal Studios 1944 production Follow the Boys, one of the World War II morale-booster films made both for the soldiers serving overseas and civilians at home.
 Knox also was a pin-up girl during the war, appearing in such magazines as Yank, a weekly published and distributed by the United States military.

 In late 1945, Knox was signed by Monogram Pictures to portray Anne Howe, the love interest of fictional boxer Joe Palooka in Joe Palooka, Champ.
 Based on the very popular comic strip, the instant success of the May 1946 film led to Knox appearing in another five Joe Palooka productions.
 After acting in 39 films, Knox retired in 1949 following her performance in the musical film There's a Girl in My Heart.